 According to Lyft, “In the event of an accident (once you have accepted a ride or are transporting a passenger) with a driver who is uninsured (UM) or underinsured (UIM) and is ultimately at fault for bodily injury caused to you and/or your passengers, our UM/UIM coverage will apply (coverage limits vary by state).
 There is no deductible on our UM/UIM policy.”

-If the insurance policy of the at-fault driver or Lyft are inadequate to fully compensate you, or the policies refuse to pay out for your injury, then you may consider filing a lawsuit against Lyft.
+If the insurance policy of the at-fault driver or the ridershare are inadequate to fully compensate you, or the policies refuse to pay out for your injury, then you may consider filing a lawsuit against Lyft.

-Lyft’s drivers are independent contractors, not employees, which is an important distinction.
+Uber and Lyft’s drivers are independent contractors, not employees, which is an important distinction.
 A company is less likely to be legally responsible for the actions of independent contractors as compared to its own official employees.
-Therefore, if negligence is identified, Lyft is less likely to be found at fault (even if the Lyft driver was deemed the at-fault driver).
+Therefore, if negligence is identified, the ridershare is less likely to be found at fault (even if the Lyft driver was deemed the at-fault driver).

-It should be noted that filing a lawsuit against Lyft should be looked at as an extreme case, since Lyft’s insurance coverage should be an adequate option for passengers (given the protection options mapped out under Lyft’s insurance policy).
+It should be noted that filing a lawsuit against Lyft or Uber should be looked at as an extreme case, since either rideshare’s insurance coverage should be an adequate option for passengers.

-While no one ever wants to imagine getting in a car accident when riding with Lyft, it’s important to know what your options are if an accident does occur and you are injured, so that you can be prepared for the unexpected if it does happen.
+While no one ever wants to imagine getting in a car accident when riding with a rideshare, it’s important to know what your options are if an accident does occur and you are injured, so that you can be prepared for the unexpected if it does happen.

-Injured and Need Help Seeking a Lyft Passenger Accident Settlement?
+Injured and Need Help Seeking a Lyft or Uber Passenger Accident Claim?

-If you’ve been injured in a Lyft collision and need further legal assistance, Avrek Law maybe to help.
-We’ve helped obtain Lyft accident settlement amounts and other rideshare accident settlements of up to $3,250,000 for past clients.
+If you’ve been injured in an Uber or Lyft collision and need further legal assistance from a Lyft or Uber accident lawyer, Avrek Law maybe to help.
+We’ve helped obtain Uber and Lyft accident settlement amounts and other rideshare accident settlements of up to $3,250,000 for past clients.
 With more than $1 billion recovered in over 25,000 cases for different types of personal injuries, our team is here to help.
-Contact us for a free Lyft accident consultation today!
+Contact us for a free rideshare accident consultation today!